ColOfAbRiX/figlet4s/.github/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please open a new Issue on GitHub and select the template for "Vulnerability Report".
+To report a vulnerability, please open a new Issue on GitHub and select "Report a security vulnerability".